Talking With Your Doctor: A Guide for Older People

 Can I Find Information About Medical Tests Online?

-Yes—there is a lot of information on the Internet about medical tests.
-The National Library of Medicine's MedlinePlus website provides links to many trustworthy resources.
-Visit www.medlineplus.gov and enter "laboratory tests" in the search window at the top of the page.
-Then, select the link that applies to your situation.
+Yes—there is a lot of information online about medical tests.
+The National Library of Medicine’s MedlinePlus website provides links to many trustworthy resources.
 You can get information on preparing for lab tests, explanations of different tests, and tips on interpreting lab test results.

 A diagnosis identifies your disease or physical problem.
 The doctor makes a diagnosis based on the symptoms you are experiencing and the results of the physical exam, laboratory work, and other tests.